grigoryk/differo/README.md

 ## mvp
 - for articles on [supported news websites], identify title/other means of searching for this content elsewhere
 - using a [search engine of choice], search other [supported news websites] for similar articles, pick most relevant
-- for each relevant article, determine meta-data - title, summary, leading photo, etc...
+- (optional) for each relevant article, determine meta-data - title, summary, leading photo, etc...
-- display related articles in a sidebar, along with their previews (metadata)
+- display related articles in a sidebar, (optional) along with their previews (metadata)
 - ensure that [supported news websites] is a set of ideologically different news channels.
 E.g. Fox, CBC, BBC, CNN, RT are included

 ## mvp goals